An all-through, outstanding independent school

 Welcome to Ackworth School, a welcoming, digitally future-facing, day and boarding school creating exceptional academic results.

-Ackworth School is an independent, all-through school for children aged two to nineteen years old with an outstanding day nursery, junior school and senior school provision located in the beautiful heart of Yorkshire, within easy reach of major UK cities and transport routes.
+Ackworth School is an independent, all-through school for children aged two and a half to nineteen years old with an outstanding day nursery, junior school and senior school provision located in the beautiful heart of Yorkshire, within easy reach of major UK cities and transport routes.

 What to expect at the open morning

-Our open events give prospective parents and pupils the opportunity to explore what Ackworth School has to offer.
-From taking a tour around our fantastic grounds and facilities to meeting our supportive members of staff, it’s a great way to get a feel for life at Ackworth before making any decisions.
+Our open events give prospective parents the opportunity to explore what Ackworth School has to offer.
+From taking a tour around our fantastic grounds and facilities to meeting our supportive teachers, it’s a great way to get a feel for life at Ackworth before making any decisions.

 Our open event also offers: